GreyNoise Principles

 We take a lot of pride in our data being correct and if we are wrong about any of it (and notified) we’ll correct it immediately and ensure it does not happen again.

-To our current and future Investors:
+To our current and future investors:

 If you are interested in investing in GreyNoise, it is required that we want the same things.